ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dt>`-g RESOURCE-GROUP-ID | RESOURCE-GROUP-NAME` </dt>
 <dd>The resource group to which your {{site.data.keyword.hpvs}} instance belongs for access control and billing purposes, for example, `Default`.
 To list all of your resource groups, run `ibmcloud resource groups`.
 Optional.</dd>
 <dt>`-e ENV-CONFIG`</dt>
 <dd>Specify environment variables if you are using a self-provided image.
 You must specify the variables in your registration definition first.
 You can set one or more environment variables as key value pairs by using the `-e` flag, for example, `-ibmcloud hpvs instance-update CRN -i latest -e k1=v1 -e k2='v2 v3'`.
-Environment variable `names` can have a maximum length of 64 characters and can be numbers, chars and underscore.
+Environment variable `names` can have a maximum length of 64 characters and can be numbers, chars, and underscore.
 Environment variable `values` can have a maximum length of 4096.
 </dd>
 <dt>`--outbound-only`</dt>
 <dd>If this parameter is set, only outbound connections are allowed from your Hyper Protect Virtual Server instance.
 Use the internal IP address to connect to this Virtual Server from other Virtual Servers created by the same {{site.data.keyword.cloud_notm}} account in the same region.</dd>